ansari-project/ansari-backend/README.md

 * Only the conversations are logged.
 Nothing incidental about your identity is currently retained: no ip address, no  accounts etc. If you share personal details with Ansari as part of a conversation e.g. “my name is Mohammed Ali” that will be logged.
-* Logs are typically only retained for 7 days.
 * If you shared something that shouldn’t have been shared, drop us an e-mail at feedback@ansari.chat and we can delete any logs.